Gibson CS-336

 The Gibson CS-336 is a semi-hollow electric guitar manufactured by Gibson Guitar Corporation's Custom, Art & Historic Division ("CS" is an abbreviation for "Custom Shop").
 Introduced in 2001, the CS-336 was the Custom Shop's first "tonally carved" guitar, meaning that the back, center block, and sides are carved from one single piece of wood (mahogany).
 This solid block of wood is mated to a carved maple top.
 After over 100 years, the CS-336 also represented the realization of company founder Orville Gibson's goal to produce an instrument with one-piece back-and-sides construction.

-The CS-336 is a scaled-down version of another Gibson guitar, the Gibson ES-335.
+The CS-336 is a scaled-down version of the Gibson ES-335.

 Evolution and related models

 In 1996, Gibson's Custom Shop introduced the ES-336 ("ES" is an abbreviation for "Electric Spanish").
 The ES-336 had a one-piece mahogany back and a contoured maple top.
 When the CS-336 was introduced five years later, it added the center block and top bracing as an integral part of the back and top pieces (the final step in creating a tonally carved instrument).

 ES-335: Introduced in 1958 and the key shape basis for all models listed below.

 ES-336: Introduced in 1996, this model was replaced by the CS-336 in 2001.

 CS-336: the subject of this article; Gibson's first "tonally carved" guitar.

 CS-356: constructed in the same manner as the CS-336, with a range of "upscale" appointments such as gold-finished hardware.

 ES-339: same shape as the 336 and 356 models, but not a tonally carved instrument - it has the laminated maple top, maple centerblock, and spruce contour bracing construction of an ES-335.
 This combination makes the ES-339 a lighter and less expensive guitar than the CS-336.
 The neck profiles on the CS-336 and ES-339 also differ.
 The ES-339 offers either a 1959 neck profile (a rounded, chunkier neck) or a slim 30/60 neck.

-CS-336 P90 In 2017, Gibson produced 200 CS-336 Mahogany Limited Editions with two Custom P90 pickups specially designed for this model.
-Wiring with bumblebee capacitors.
-As a reminder of the old days, he used an aluminum and galvanized Wraparound bridge.
-Fifty pieces of each color.
-Cherry Walnut, TV Black Gold - Mahogany, TV White and TV Yellow.
+CS-336 P90: In 2017, Gibson produced 200 CS-336 Mahogany Limited Editions with two Custom P90 pickups specially designed for this model.
+It also used an aluminum and galvanized wraparound bridge, seen on earlier models of the guitar, with fifty pieces produced for each color, those being Cherry Walnut, TV Black Gold - Mahogany, TV White and TV Yellow.
 This makes this CS-336 variant a very rare trophy for collectors and guitarists worldwide.